 This process determines the uniqueness and quality of the product.
 The compilation of wines and vintages requires experience, sensory Skills, imagination and care.
 It is in detail a well-kept secret of the houses.
 At this point, it is decided whether the quality of the wine is sufficient to create a millésime (vintage champagne), which only happens in particularly good years (free choice of the houses).
 According to the EU regulation, this must be at least 85% of the given year, which has been tightened by the CIVC to 100%.

-One of the basic rules is that after the alcoholic fermentation, the champagne must undergo a second fermentation in a bottle (that is by no means in the tank or barrel as that is not so rare) sparkling wine the case is).
-That champagne in that bottle in which he is also marketed, was until the end of 2001 only on the formats normal bottle (0.75 l) and Magnum (1.5 l) limited.
-All small formats (like those in airlines) and the remaining large formats were allowed to be filled from normal bottles.
+One of the basic rules is that after alcoholic champagne, the champagne must undergo a second fermentation in a bottle (not in the tank or barrel).
+That champagne in that bottle in which he is also marketed, was until 2001 only on the formats normal bottle (0.75 l) and Magnum (1.5 l) limited.
+All small and the remaining large formats were allowed to be filled from normal bottles.
 Since the beginning of 2002, half bottles (0.375 l) and Jeroboam (3 l) be original bottle fermented.
 Some producers like jug or Pommery have always treated all their formats like this.

 The bottle fermentation lasts for about ten days to three months at relatively low temperatures between 9 and 12 ° Celsius.
 The alcohol content increases by about 1.2% to 1.3% vol. Under high pressure of at least 3.5 to 6 bar, the typical, very fine-pearled foam (French: "pinch of mousse") is produced in the form of carbon dioxide.
 Height Perlfähigkeit Champagne (sparkling wine) with tiny pearls is a decisive quality criterion.